tokenized/docs/intro-tokenized-protocol-messages.md

 # Tokenized Protocol Messages

 The tokenized protocol builds upon the original Tokeda Token management system defined by Joannes Vermorel.
-It is what is called a fire and forget protocol where each token operation is sent onto the blockchain and must be subsequently confirmed as valid by a Tokenized smart contract agent.
+It is what is called a Request/Response protocol where each request action is sent onto the blockchain and must be subsequently confirmed as valid by a Tokenized smart contract agent.
 Confirmation is a 3 step process which is as folows:

 1. Receive and unpack message
 2. Evaluate message instruction in terms of contract rules